samesimilar/gen_ext/README.md

 #### Tip
 If you send a `bang` to the new object, it will print out information about the gen~ parameters it accepts.
 To set a parameter on the object, send a `<symbol> <float>` to the first inlet, with `<symbol>` matching the parameter name.

+#### Attribution
+The _gigaverb_ example included in this repository includes code exported from the _gen~.gigaverb_ example code included in Max 8.3.2.
+Cycling '74 attributes this implementation as being ported from an implementation by Juhana Sadeharju (kouhia@nic.funet.fi).